-1. Preferential scheduling
+1. Preferential Scheduling

 The only thing that people value as much (maybe more) than money is time.
 For many call center employees, the opportunity to select or at least influence the time slot of their work shift is an enticing motivator.

-Consider dividing staff into three tiers based on KPI results and letting them get first, second and third pick.
+Consider dividing staff into three tiers based on KPI results and letting them get the first, second and third pick.
 Then, each quarter, allow employees to re-bid for their shift assignment, with preferences awarded according to their results from the previous quarter.

-This system has the benefit of giving employees more (though not ultimate) control over their time in exchange for quality work, while also offering those at the lower tier an incentive to keep reaching for the top during the next quarter.
+This system has the benefit of giving employees more (though not ultimate) control over their time for quality work, while also offering those at the lower tier an incentive to keep reaching for the top during the next quarter.

-2. Perks of convenience
+2. Perks of Convenience

 Have you ever been trudging your way through a mundane and tiresome day, but then suddenly happen upon an unexpected convenience that brightens up your perspective?
-The car in front of you kindly (and blindly) pays for your coffee in the Starbucks drive-thru, or you’re lucky enough to snag the best parking spot at your local
+The car in front of you kindly (and blindly) pays for your coffee in the Starbucks drive-thru, or you’re lucky enough to snag the best parking spot at your local mega-mart.

 Small perks of convenience like this can add a glint of optimism to an otherwise unremarkable day.

 Consider offering your agents perks that make their workday more convenient or enjoyable.
-Offer preferential parking spaces, sought-after seating locations (near a window or in a reserved office, for example), or allow the employee to choose his/her own break or lunch times.
+Offer preferential parking spaces, sought-after seating locations (near a window or in a reserved office, for example), or allow the employee to choose his/her own break or lunchtimes.
 These small perks add up to a brighter day for employees who have earned it.

 3. Team Competition